 Nudity / Ritual Garb

 As the retreat will take place at a public park, nudity is not allowed in public.
-What you wear or don't wear inside your own tent is your own concern.

 You may bring and wear your ritual garb at your own discretion.
 As already mentioned, this is a public park and we don't want to spook the mundanes (too much).